Last Updated on by

 Don’t forget travel insurance!

-The Ghandruk Trek is perfect for those looking for a short trek or an introduction into Nepal’s mountain ranges.
+The Ghandruk Trek is perfect for those looking for short treks or an introduction into Nepal’s mountain ranges.
 It’s full of beauty and few tourists which is all the reason to go.